 So lets make it easy and assume that you have been taking 8mg’s or above for over a year.
 You are now on 8mg’s a day (morning and night at 4mg each) and want to put together your taper schedule.
 I will give a detailed schedule for this below.
 Please bear in mind that this is for reference purposes only and as I mentioned, I’m not a trained physician or licensed addiction counselor.
 By following this schedule I am making the assumption you are of sound mind and will use common sense if you feel you are in danger or endangering someone else.
 Suboxone withdrawal is not considered life threatening especially if you taper slowly as we recommend here.
-Depression is really the most potent threat which is another good reason to have someone whom you trust acting as your sounding board.
+When you detox from suboxone, depression is really the most potent threat which is another good reason to have someone whom you trust acting as your sounding board.
 If you have any issues that you are concerned about always contact a doctor.
 Just be safe and smart.

 What You Will Need:

-2. A calendar or some sort of schedule program on your computer that you can use to map out your dose schedule
+- A calendar or some sort of schedule program on your computer that you can use to map out your dose schedule

-3. 2 (two) Empty pill bottles: one marked “Weekly Supply” and the other marked “Rescue Doses”.
+- Two empty pill bottles: one marked “Weekly Supply” and the other marked “Rescue Doses”.
 Both bottle should be strictly in the hands of your “pharmacist” or someplace safe

-4. An X-Acto knife or razor blade for cutting/shaving your pills OR strips
+- An X-Acto knife or razor blade for cutting/shaving your pills OR strips

-6. Your “Pharmacist”
+- Your “Pharmacist”

-For the purposes of the demonstration below I’m breaking the doses up into two per day which is common for people taking 8mg Suboxone per day.
+For the purposes of the demonstration below I’m breaking the doses up into two per day, which is common for people taking 8mg Suboxone per day.

 Notes: Take 7, 8mg pills and “shave off” one milligram as I demonstrate in the pictures below.
 If you are using strips, that’s even easier to cut into the right sizes (see figure below).
 Make sure to save the pieces from the pills or strips that you cut off and put them into a separate pill bottle that you have cleaned and saved for this occasion.
 This extra bottle will hold your “rescue doses”